🌱 Open-Source Software Stewards

 No. Most open source projects will not have a steward.

-A steward must be a "legal person" (Article 3(14)), such as a company, and most open source projects are not supported by a company.
+A steward must be a "legal person" (Article 3(14)), such as a company, and most open source projects are not supported by a company or a foundation.

 Disclaimer